kenshima4/ubiquitous-spork/README.md

             ]
         }
         ```
-    - Return the rates to the frontend
+    - Relay the obtained rates back to the frontend
+    - Use the following Unit Type IDs [-2147483637,-2147483456] for testing.
 ## Frontend:
-- Create a simple frontend to generate the request, and display the response body.
+1. Construct a simple, interactive and user-friendly frontend to send requests to your API and display the responses.
-    - The front-end display the following:
+    - The frontend should aid the users in visualising the following data:
         - Unit Name
         - Rate
-        - Date range
+        - Date Range
         - Availability

-- You have creative freedom in terms of how the interface should look.
+- The UI design is left to your discretion and creativity, however, the emphasis should be on functionality and user experience.

+Thank you for your interest and we look forward to reviewing your work!
+Good luck.